imsb-uke/Seumetry/README.md

 ```

 ## Tutorial
-Please see vignette for instructions on how to analyse cytometry data using Seumetry.
+Please see our tutorial for instructions on how to analyse cytometry data using Seumetry: https://imsb-uke.github.io/Seumetry/vignettes/vignette.html
-Data used for the vignette is available through zenodo: https://doi.org/10.5281/zenodo.11935872
+Data used in this tutorial is available through Zenodo: https://doi.org/10.5281/zenodo.11935872

 ## Publication
 Seumetry is currently available as a preprint on bioRxiv: https://www.biorxiv.org/content/10.1101/2024.07.23.604747v1